-The ISO 22000 standard creates a transparent and internationally recognized standard for all actors within the food chain.
+The ISO 22000 standard creates a transparent and internationally recognized standard for all players within the food chain.
 ISO 22000 aims to guarantee safe products for consumers while increasing customer satisfaction.

 The standard combines key elements of food safety.
-These include transparent communication, traceable processes and HACCP principles.
+These include transparent communication, traceable processes, and HACCP principles.
 In addition, so-called preventive programs (pre-requisite programs = PRP) are applied.
-The standardization of the entire process from producer to consumer is intended to ensure that producers as well as retailers can react quickly in the event of possible health hazards and find the fault in the chain.
+The standardization of the entire process from producer to consumer is intended to ensure that producers as well as retailers can react quickly in the event of possible health hazards, and find the error in the chain.

 Companies that have already been certified to ISO 22000 can also carry out an audit to FSSC 22000.